Leviathan321/opensbt-core/README.md

 ## Usage

-The tool can be used together with Prescan Simulator, but we are also working on the integration of the Carla Simulator.
+The tool can be used together with the Prescan Simulator and the Carla Simulator.
+We describe the usage with Carla.

 ### Preliminaries